Utkanutkan/itoppdemo/index.md

 ## Introduction

 This is the repository for traceability blockchain prototype.
 The repository has four folders.

+1. Tracegui includes the tracegui application.
+2. Traceapp includes the traceapi.
-Tracegui includes the tracegui application, traceapp includes the traceapi, the contract has the standardparts contract, external includes the code to access the traceapi from another client.
+3. External includes the code to access the traceapi.
+4. The contract has the standardparts contract,

+## Installation

+An example intallation is provided here.
 The installations were tested on Ubuntu server 20.04 with a configuration of 2 GB RAM.
-It is recommended to start with a fresh instalallation.

-## Installation

 The prototype uses the Hyperledger Fabric 1.4.
 The detailed installation instructions is given in Hyperledger Fabric page(https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html).
 First prerequisites, curl, docker, go, node.js and python to be installed.